What's the fuss about IEB & Cambridge Schools

 MANIFESTATIONS OF STUDENT UNDER-PREPAREDNESS AT HIGHER EDUCATION.

 The student under-preparedness phenomenon in South Africa is well researched.
-Whilst it should not be equated to intellectual paucity, experts agree it manifests in the propensity towards rote learning and plagiarism; to describe when asked to analyse, to repeat in lieu of justification; fixation with narrowness rather than divergence, trends and patterns; and a disposition to uninformed and highly subjective argument.
+Whilst it should not be equated to intellectual paucity, experts agree it manifests in the propensity towards rote learning and plagiarism; to describe when asked to

 It is not uncommon according to the CHE report to find Mathematics and Physical Science teaching often focusing on standard templates that deliver exam success but not much on learners’ reasoning capacity.
 While the phenomenon cuts across racial divides, it is more prevalent amongst previously disadvantaged racial groups and often it contributes to the few who graduate, doing so with mostly borderline passes and not mastering their discipline, employers then sit with the problem.